ucquantum/momentum/application.md

 These resources will also help grow the community on campus and get people engaged in the field in a way that being a private, off-campus social club would not.

-## 3. Describe any events and meetings that your organization has held so far and your plans for the future.
+### 3. Describe any events and meetings that your organization has held so far and your plans for the future.

-We have a slack channel, a listhost, a facebook group, a github, and a website.

-Our primary correspondence is a facebook group chat where we share papers and other interesting articles that we find online.
+The VP, Treasurer, and I have been meeting in our current location (Reg 403 subject to change) on Monday and Wednesdays throughout this quarter.

+We met with our club advisor, Andrew Cleland, and discussed how to begin recruitment and outreach, which since then, we have sent out an email to the CS undergraduate listhost.
+Additionally, though sharing on facebook have 25 students

+We either will reach out to professors

 ### Priority Queue of goals for 2019 Autumn: